zitouni/oai-cn5g-fed/docs/DEPLOY_SA5G_MINI_DEPLOYMENT.md

     Removing mysql      ... done
     Removing oai-nrf    ... done
     Network demo-oai-public-net is external, skipping

     [2021-09-14 16:47:44,070] root:DEBUG:  OAI 5G core components are UnDeployed....
     ```

-- If you have chosen the `manual` networking option, do not forget to remove the network as well:
+- If you chose the `manual` networking option, do not forget to remove the network as well:

     ```bash
     (docker-compose-host)$ docker network rm demo-oai-public-net
     demo-oai-public-net
     ```